Aetherxn/Linux/README.md

 ## About

-I replaced Windows on my Lenovo laptop with Ubuntu Linux to get more hands-on experience with Linux, terminal usage, and system administration.
+I replaced Windows on my Lenovo laptop with Ubuntu Linux to get more hands-on experience with Linux, using the terminal, and learning how Linux systems work.

-I later used Ubuntu as the host OS for my security homelab setup running virtual machines through VirtualBox.
+I later used Ubuntu as the host OS for my security homelab, running virtual machines through VirtualBox.

 After moving to a MacBook Pro with Apple Silicon, I switched from VirtualBox to UTM.